sampsonc/PwnedCheck/README.md

 # PwnedCheck

-Ruby gem to check to see if an email address is on http://haveibeenpwned.com
+Ruby gem to check to see if an email address, phone number, or username is on http://haveibeenpwned.com

 <table>
     <tr>